-The regional campus academic advisory committee is composed of faculty representing the four regional campuses, the vice provosts, and is chaired by the provost.
-The purpose of this committee is to provide recommendations regarding the academic mission of the university and academic issues affecting the regional campuses to the president, provost, or other committees and governing bodies.
+The regional campus academic advisory committee is composed of faculty representing the four regional campuses, the vice provosts, and is chaired by the executive vice president for academic affairs and provost.
+The purpose of this committee is to provide recommendations regarding the academic mission of the university and academic issues affecting the regional campuses to the president, executive vice president for academic affairs and provost, or other committees and governing bodies.